The Vision Development Team

 - Neck, back, and/or shoulder pain.

-If you experience any of these symptoms after prolonged use of a digital device, you may be suffering from CVS.
+Contact an eye doctor near you if you experience any of these symptoms after prolonged use of a digital device, you may be suffering from CVS.

 COVID-19 and CVS